Is Your Anomaly Detector Ready for Change? Adapting AIOps Solutions to the Real World: Conclusions and Future Work

-To perform our study we initially replicated the most popular anomaly detection model and tested their performances on operational data regarding internet traffic and CPU utilization.
-We observed that some models were not able to detect anomalies in this type of data, while others were sensitive to the length of the testing data size, making them less robust to AIOps applications with higher granularity where the anomalies need to be constantly identified.
+We began our study by replicating the most popular anomaly detection model and testing their performances on the two AIOps datasets.
+We observed that some models could not detect anomalies in this type of data, while others were sensitive to the length of the testing data size.
 Our study shows that generally, an updated anomaly detector achieves higher performance than an anomaly detector that was never updated.
-Regarding retraining techniques, we observed that the models that transform the time series into a different domain are affected by a sliding-window approach, while those that use the time domain benefit from this approach.
+We observed that the sliding-window approach benefits models that identify anomalies from the original time series while the full-history approach benefits models that transform time series into another domain to detect anomalies.
 Furthermore, we empirically demonstrated that the performance of an anomaly detector retrained based on the output of a drift detector leads to better performance when compared to an anomaly detector that was never updated.
-This shows that drift detection-based model update is a promising research path, which could lead to an automated model maintenance pipeline.
-However, we also noticed that the highest results are obtained only for certain scenarios.
-Therefore, in light of our results, we recommend that AIOps researchers and practitioners allocate a period of time after model deployment where they study the effects of different model updating techniques from the data perspective (full-history vs sliding window).
-In this period of time, the suitability of a drift detection-based model retraining can be evaluated based on the application requirements.
-For instance, in some situations retraining the model comes with significant computational expenses.
-Therefore, a drift detection-based retraining approach is preferred over periodic retraining.
-However, there are applications where identifying all anomalies is crucial.
-Thus, periodically retraining the model is preferred over informed retraining given its higher recall.
+This shows that drift detection-based model update is a promising research path and can be the beginning of automated model maintenance pipelines.
+In light of our findings, we offer recommendations to AIOps practitioners regarding anomaly detection model selection and assessment, as well as identifying the most appropriate model maintenance techniques.

+Our work was limited by the availability of open-source AIOps datasets for time series anomaly detection.
+We, therefore strongly encourage AIOps practitioners to release more datasets that researchers can use as benchmarks when developing new models.
+Moreover, we also believe that research should focus on understanding and reporting the labeling process of experts.
+This can offer anomaly detection researchers more transparency and confidence in the data quality.